 Here is a list of frequently asked questions about breast implant sizes:

-How do I know what right breast implant size is right for me?
+How do I know what breast implant size is right for me?

 What is the most common breast implant size?

 - The most popular implant size in Australia is in the range 300 to 400 ccs.
 On most patients, it will look like a small to large C-cup.
 It doesn’t mean that you have to get this size.
-What will look good on you might not look great on another individual and wise versa.
-Hence, implant size is a very personal choice.
+Implant size is a very personal choice.

 How do I choose the right breast implant size?